photobooth-app/photobooth-docs/docs/setup/installation.md

 # Installation 🔧

+Installing the photobooth-app is simple.
 The app is available as [PyPI package](https://pypi.org/project/photobooth-app/).
 Follow this guide to install.

 You have seen the 3d printable photobooth box?
 [Check out the photobooth box!](https://github.com/photobooth-app/photobooth-3d)